 In 2013, Uppsala University, Uppsala University Hospital and Science for Life Laboratory together formed a new facility at the department of Immunology, Genetics and Pathology: the Clinical Sequencing Facility.
-The mission of the facility is to provide services for high throughput genomics in real clinical applications, from new genetic tests in routine diagnostics to translational research projects based on massively parallel sequencing.
-It is one of three facilities constituting the national SciLifeLab platform for Clinical Diagnostics.
+The mission of the facility is to provide services for high throughput genomics in real clinical applications, from new genetic tests in routine diagnostics to translational research projects based on next-generation sequencing (NGS).
+The facility is one of three facilities constituting the national SciLifeLab platform for Clinical Diagnostics.